• Skip to primary navigation

 Safety Information When Working With Electricity

-Make sure you have isolated any circuit you are working on – for help with this see our electrical safety project.
+For any jobs you can do, make absolutely sure you have isolated any circuit you are working on – for help with this and other safety tips see our electrical safety project.

 The MCB – Miniature Circuit Breaker

-An MCB is a form of fuse (protective device) which overcomes the traditional problem associated with fuses in so much as when one blows it does not need to be replaced as a fuse does or in older fuses, the wire does not need replacing.
+An MCB, or Miniature Circuit Breaker as it’s known is a form of modern fuse (protective device) used in consumer units which overcomes the traditional problem associated with re-wirable fuses in so much as when one blows you don’t physically need to replace the fuse wire.

 MCB - Miniture Circuit Breaker